ncsurobotics/libseawolf/README.md

 NOTE: Building documentation does not work out of the box.
-See (this comment)[https://github.com/ncsurobotics/libseawolf/issues/4#issuecomment-424905719] on issue #4 for a fix.
+See [this comment]9https://github.com/ncsurobotics/libseawolf/issues/4#issuecomment-424905719) on issue #4 for a fix.

 Prerequisites